-Mark Meuser is a native Californian and a small business owner, committed to fighting for honest and fair elections.
+Mark Meuser is a native Californian with a proven record of fighting for your constitutional rights.

 From a young age, Mark was an entrepreneur.
-At age 12, he would pick cherries in the morning and then have a street-side cherry stand that he would operate in the afternoon.
-He was also hard at work taking care of orphaned animals, bottle-feeding sheep, pigs, and cows.
-Mark believes that these years of developing character through hard work were important, formative years in his life.
+At age 12, he picked cherries in the morning and then operated a street-side cherry stand in the afternoon.
+He also worked hard at caring for orphaned animals, often bottle-feeding sheep, pigs, and cows.

-In the last year before deciding to run for Secretary of State, Meuser has read over 100 books.
-Most of the books deal with American history and biography.
+Meuser is a prolific reader, on average reading one book a week.
+Most of the books he has read are on the topics of American history and biography.
 Meuser also has a large collection of American political biographies, United States and California State Histories that were published over 100 years ago.
 Meuser’s rare book collection includes a First Edition set of the Madison Papers (the personal notes of James Madison taken by Madison during the Constitutional Convention).
 Of all his rare books, one of his favorites is an 1859 book titled California Life Illustrated.
 This book tells the story of several individuals who moved to California during the California Gold Rush.